seeimadeit/AES128ESP32/README.md

 =====================

 >This is a tool that builds on the psa crypto library that is a part of the Arduino for ESP32.
 > The Idea is to make it easy to implement encrypted data.
-This library does work for wire transfer.
+This library does not work for wire transfer.
 > This tool will encrypt/decrypted text with the purpose of saving/reading it to the ESP32.

 >_Examples for usage might be:_